VoltCruelerz/OwlMarble-Magic/classes/barbarian/Barbarian.md

 Your Rage can keep you fighting despite grievous wounds.
 If you drop to 0 Hit Points while your Rage is active and don’t die outright, you can make a DC 10 Constitution saving throw.
 If you succeed, your Hit Points instead change to a number equal to twice your Barbarian level.

 Each time you use this feature after the first, the DC increases by 5.
 When you finish a Short Rest or Long Rest, the DC resets to 10

+## Juggernaut - 16 [Updated]

+When you use your _Momentum_ feature, it no longer requires a Bonus Action.

 ## Primal Champion - 17 [Updated]